HISPlayer/Unity-Video-Player-with-Online-Video-Hosting/README.md

 <br>

 ##  [NEW!](https://hisplayer.github.io/UnityVideoUpload/#/README)
-> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our Unity Video Player SDK that lets you upload a local video file to a server and transcodes it into HLS and DASH streaming formats quickly and reliably.
+> **[HISPlayer Video Upload / Hosting](https://hisplayer.github.io/UnityVideoUpload/#/README)** is a new feature of our Unity Video Player SDK that lets you upload local video files to a server and transcode them into HLS and DASH streaming formats quickly and reliably.
 If you need to convert file-based content into HLS and DASH streaming for broadcast and multi-screen delivery at scale, please contact us here: [contact@hisplayer.com](mailto:contact@hisplayer.com)
 > We can help you with the full **end-to-end** delivery and playback.

 <br>